hekailiang/squirrel/README.md

          @Transit(from="*", to="E", on="ToE", callMethod="fromAnyToEOnToE")
     })
     ```
+    **Note**: These action methods will be attached to *matched and already existed transitions* but not to create any new transitions.
     Since 0.3.4, multiple transitions can also be defined once at a time using following API, e.g.
     ```java
     // transitions(A->B@A2B=>a2b, A->C@A2C=>a2c, A->D@A2D) will be defined at once